Wide disagreements, low expectations as Biden, Putin meet

 The senior U.S. official said the United States aimed for a set of "taskings" - Washington jargon for assigning aides to work on specific issues - "about areas where working together can advance our national interests and make the world safer."

+On Wednesday, the summit perimeter was under a tight lockdown with heavy police presence.
+Following a their bilateral meeting, Biden and Putin will continue on to their discussions with broader U.S. and Russian delegations including U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergei Lavrov, along with interpreters.

-Arms control is one domain where progress has historically been possible despite wider agreements.
+Arms control is one domain where progress has historically been possible despite wider disagreements.

 In February, Russia and the United States extended for five years the New START treaty, which caps their deployed strategic nuclear warheads and limits the land- and submarine-based missiles and bombers to deliver them.